darrenpmeyer/cx-intel-api/basis/README.md

-# Checkmarx Threat Intel API integrations BASIS area
+# Checkmarx Malicious Package Identification API integrations BASIS area

 This directory is where initial development and testing occurs.
 Essentially, we want to make each integration/utility as self-contained and easy to deploy as possible.
 To do that, each integration contains its own copy of common functions.
 But that's a recipe for getting out of sync.